 When my daddy died in front of me, at the Royal Liverpool University Hospital on June 26th 1989 of bone cancer, amongst other complications, things started to go seriously wrong.
-I was finding it extremely hard to cope in every way; academically, socially (a lot of people change when one’s dad dies), & emotionally etc. What do you say to a very young teenaged boy who only has his mummy to rely on?
-As head of the family, my responsibility was to my mummy.
+I was finding it extremely hard to cope in every way; academically, socially (a lot of people change when one’s dad dies), & emotionally etc. What do you say to a very young teenaged boy who only has his mom to rely on?
+As head of the family, my responsibility was to my mom.
 I had to do everything on my own i.e. maintain the family's image in every way whilst being Man Of The House.

 Academically, anyone in my position would have found it incredibly hard to concentrate on their exams.
 All the other kids achieved brilliant grades because they never had to struggle like I did.
-Most of my peers would have failed in my position.
-Most of them are airheads.

 Socially, I could not really go out that much because I had to take care of my mom as well as being man of the house.
 This is a responsibility that none of the other boys and girls in my community have had to deal with.
 My mummy and I are still struggling as time never heals tragedies of this magnitude.
 One goes on living with hurt.